movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/llvm-objcopy.rst

  Remove most local symbols from the output.
 Different file formats may limit this to a subset of the local symbols.
 For example, file and section symbols in ELF objects will not be discarded.
-Additionally, remove all debug sections.

 .. option:: --dump-section <section>=<file>